testing-library/react-hooks-testing-library/docs/api-reference.md

 ## `renderHook` Result

-The `renderHook` method returns an object that has the following properties:
+The `renderHook` function returns an object that has the following properties:

 ### `result`